Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/323-docking-station-detect.md

 Bus 002 Device 008: VIA Labs, Inc. USB3.0 Hub
 ```

-### DUD002.001 USB detection after warmboot (Ubuntu 22.04)
+### DUD002.001 Docking station detection after warmboot (Ubuntu 22.04)

 **Test description**

-This test aims to verify that the DUT properly detects USB device after
+This test aims to verify that the DUT properly detects the docking station after
 warmboot (realized by device turning off then turning on).
 This test case
 may be re-done several times to specify the platform and connection stability.